vection/llm_template/README.md

 ## Creating the Schema

-When creating a schema for your JSON or YAML generation, follow these steps:
+When creating a schema for your JSON generation, follow these steps:

 1. **Identify Keys and Structure:** Determine the keys (fields) and their structure that you want in your generated output.
 2. **Define Placeholder Values:** Use placeholder values like `"FILL"` for keys whose values will be filled during generation.